SearchX – Order Process & Notifications

 Simply place the order as usual, just use 0400 000 000 - the Vendor will not receive SMS notifications, but they will still receive their emails and be able to complete two factor authentication and complete the VQ, submit docs etc

-• Enter the executor’s mobile & email with the Vendors name/s in the vendor section of the order.
+- Enter the executor or attorney’s mobile number and email, along with the vendor name/s in the vendor section of the order

 Please flag any other unique information with an order to orders@search-x.com.au